 But for our version of roasted rosemary potatoes, you don't have to boil ahead of time.
 We are going to give you a little secret that will help get those gorgeous golden edges without boiling ahead of time.

-- 1 1/2-3 lbs baby red skinned potatoes, scrubbed and quartered
+- 1 ½-3 lbs baby red skin potatoes scrubbed and quartered

 - 1 Tablespoon olive oil

 - 1 Tablespoon melted butter

 - Combine salt, pepper, thyme, and rosemary in a small bowl.

 - Add potatoes and Olive Oil and toss to combine.
 Let set for five to ten minutes, stirring every couple of minutes.
 This really helps the flavor of the potatoes.